-1. The enclosed Allied medical Publication AMedP-1.15, Edition A, Version 1, COMPATIBILITY OF MEDICAL TUBING AND CONNECTORS IN THE FIELD, has been approved by the nations in the Military Committee Medical Standardization Board and is promulgated herewith.
+1. The enclosed Allied Medical Publication AMedP-1.15, Edition A, Version 2, COMPATIBILITY OF MEDICAL TUBING AND CONNECTORS IN THE FIELD, which has been approved by the nations in the Military Committee Medical Standardization Board, is promulgated herewith.
 The agreement of nations to use this publication is recorded in STANAG 2178.

-2. AMedP-1.15, Edition A, Version 1, is effective upon receipt.
+2.-AMedP-1.15 Edition A, Version 2, is effective upon receipt and supersedes AMedP-1.15, Edition A, Version 1, which shall be destroyed in accordance with the local procedure for the destruction of documents.